 Mindfulness invovles carefully observing thoughts, emotions and sensations — in an effort to become less stressed, more accepting, and perhaps a little happier.
 Contemplative practices help teach us to slow down racing thoughts, let go of negativity, and calm both our mind and body.
 Mindfulness does not ‘fix’ problems in life, rather it gradually helps individuals ‘feel’ a little better; to be more kind and accepting rather than completely solving all emotional suffering.
 Mindfulness is secular and promotes relationship skills and has been empirically shown to help students become kinder, gentler, and more reflective in the classroom.
 So often we spend too much or our awareness thinking about the past or the future.
 Mindfulness practices help train our brain to stay in the present moment.
 The five most common benefits from practicing mindfulness inlcude: greater capacity for patience, better focus, increased compassion, heightened body awareness, and less stress/anxiety.

 Lived Positive Emotionality

-Dr. Stuhr seeks to determine how lived-positive emotionality affects the physical education classroom ecology, how teachers and students experience emotions, and whether teachers and students consciously notice changes in their behavior and class climate when experiencing positive emotionality.
-Preliminary Findings indicate that elementary physical education teachers do find their lived-positive emotional experience as functional for effective teaching, fostering caring and supportive relationships with students, and helping students to achieve desired learning objectives within class.
+Dr. Stuhr continues to explore how lived-positive emotionality affects the physical education classroom ecology, how teachers and students experience emotions, and whether teachers and students consciously notice changes in their behavior and class climate when experiencing positive emotionality.
+Findings indicate that physical education teachers do find their lived-positive emotional experience as functional for effective teaching, fostering caring and supportive relationships with students, and helping students to achieve desired learning objectives within class.

 Adventure Based Learning

-Photos of students in the Adventure-Based Learning class
+Photos of students participating in ABL (KINE 310)